pdroll/windowevents/README.md

 ### `winEvents.getState()`

-Immediately get current size and scroll position of window.
+Immediately get current size, scroll position, and visibility of the window.
+Returns an object with the following properties:

+- `width`
+- `height`
+- `orientation` ("portrait" or "landscape")
+- `scrollHeight`
+- `scrollTop`
+- `scrollPercent`
+- `visible`

+### `winEvents.updateState()`

+This method is useful when some event, other than the window being resized, causes the window to page to change scroll height or scroll position.

 Returns an object with the following properties:

 - `width`
 - `height`